nanopack/yoke/README.md

 ## Yoke

-Yoke is a postgres redundancy/auto-failover solution
+Yoke is a postgres redundancy/auto-failover solution written in Go!

 ### Usage